 Mernda Rail Extension Project

-Opening in 2019, the Mernda Rail Extension will help connect Melbourne’s north to work, study and entertainment.
+With passenger services commencing in August, the Mernda Rail Extension is connecting Melbourne’s north to work, study and entertainment.

 Melbourne’s north is one of Victoria’s fastest growing areas.
-To meet the need for more local transport services, eight kilometres of rail line is being built from South Morang Station to the future Mernda Town Centre.
+To meet the need for more local transport services, eight kilometres of rail line has been built from South Morang Station to the future Mernda Town Centre.

 Three new stations are expected to cater for up to 8000 commuters a day, helping to ease congestion along Plenty Road.
 A new shared walking and cycling path will connect the stations and provide alternative transport options.

-There will be many opportunities to be informed and involved, including newsletters, advertising, signage, community information sessions, community forums and social media.
+There are many opportunities to be informed and involved, including newsletters, advertising, signage, community information sessions and forums and social media.
 View the progress of each level crossing to be removed.